 In 2016, Pogo Park was named an exemplary model by the State of California for its ability to engage the community in grassroots projects.
 The State Park’s Department is funding a research project to study the multiple impacts of Elm Playlot on community well being.
 Pogo Park partnered with The Conservation Fund to acquire 17,500 square feet of land adjacent to Harbour-8.

-In 2015, Pogo Park staffed Elm Playlot with members of the CRT in order to serve thousands of children who live within walking distance.
+In 2015, Pogo Park staffed Elm Playlot with members of the Community Resident Team (CRT) in order to serve thousands of children who live within walking distance.
 Pogo Park also wrote a winning $6.4 million grant on behalf of the City of Richmond to build the first leg of the “Yellow Brick Road” – a project to build a safe walk-bike street through the heart of the neighborhood.

 In 2014, Pogo Park completed its major renovation of Elm Playlot.
 The new park includes a community center with a kitchen, bathrooms; zip-line, disc swings and a “Global Village” of child-sized houses; a separate tot-lot for toddlers; the “chill zone” where children participate in arts and crafts, play chess, or build with blocks.